1. What is the Governing Board’s role at Furlow?

 As mentioned above, the board may not hold group discussions or conduct business outside of a public meeting.
 Therefore, if something needs to be done but cannot or should not wait until the next regularly-scheduled meeting, a meeting must be called so that business may be conducted.

 At a minimum, called meetings will be physically posted on the school bulletin board.
-Additionally, they will be listed on the Board Meeting Dates page, and efforts are made to get them on Facebook and to the Americus Times Recorder.
+Additionally, they will typically be listed on the Board Meeting Dates page.
+Efforts are made to get them to the Americus Times Recorder, however the ATR's low publication frequency means it will not be your most reliable source.

 17. Where can I find Governing Board minutes, policies, and other documents?